 9.4 Upon the expiration or termination of this Contract for whatever reason, each party will return to the other party all material and information received in the performance of the Contract relating to the other party and its business connections, other than normal correspondence, letters, orders and the like.

 9.5 The termination or expiry of this Contract will not prejudice or affect any right of action or remedy which will have accrued or will thereafter accrue to either party.

 10. PROHIBITED ACTIVITIES

-10.1 Anti-Corruption Compliance: The Seller represents, warrants and covenants that:
+10.2 The Seller specifically represents, warrants and covenants that: